-The name of Palais Égalité only lasted for a short period of time.
-After Philippe Égalité’s son (who would go to become Louis Philippe I, King of the French) defected.
+The name of Palais Égalité only lasted for a short period of time because Philippe Égalité’s son (who would go to become Louis Philippe I, King of the French) defected.
 Philippe Égalité and all the other Bourbons were rounded up and imprisoned.
 Philippe Égalité was then guillotined on 6 November 1793, about a month after Marie Antoinette, who had been executed on 16 October 1793.
 Soon thereafter, the palace was appropriated by the State and “fell prey to the lawless license of the revolutionists; and the galleries, &c., were converted into sale-rooms, cafes, ballrooms, and apartments for gambling.
 A spacious hall was fitted up for the sittings of the Tribunat; and the President and the two questors lived in the palace, which was then named Palais de Tribunat.”

 Later, the Palais-Royal served as the site for the beginning of another revolution.
 Besides the revolution of Philippe Égalité’s time, another minor revolution occurred in July of 1830.
 It became known as the July Revolution.
 It resulted in the overthrow of Louis XVI’s brother, Charles X, and the ascent of Égalité’s son, Louis Philippe I. This revolution was precipitated when, on the 26th of July, Charles X’s published some restrictive ordinances.
 The ordinances were contrary to the spirit of the Charter of 1814 that represented some of the permanent gains acquired during the French Revolution, such as equality before the law, due process, religious toleration, freedom of the press, and so forth.